 Wills & Probate

-At Hodge Jones & Allen, we have designed our life planning services around your needs, to make sure our lawyers are right beside you, to give help whenever you need it, in good times and bad.
+At Hodge Jones & Allen, we have designed our services to assess your needs, to make sure our lawyers are right beside you, to give help whenever you need it, in good times and bad.

 When someone close to you dies we can help with probate and inheritance tax, to make your life easier at a difficult time.
-If you or a loved one become unable to act independently due to illness or injury, our experts can advise on how best to protect assets through the Court of Protection and Lasting Powers of Attorney.
+If you, or a loved one, become unable to act independently due to illness or injury, our experts can advise on how best to protect your valuable assets using Lasting Powers of Attorney and, where necessary, in an application to the Court of Protection.

 Our Wills and Probate Solicitors are backed by nearly four decades of experience.
 Our legal practice and team of London Solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.